isomerpages/govtech-corp/_for-citizens/Digital Storage & Verification/Healthcerts.md

 third_nav_title: Digital Storage & Verification
 image: /images/Products and Services/healthcerts_logo.png
 ---
-<h3>Enabling smooth travel with digitally endorsed Pre-Departure Test and vaccination records</h3>
-<p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/About Us/Our Achievements/healthcert_logo.jpg">
 </div>
-<p></p>
+<h3>Enabling smooth travel with digitally endorsed Pre-Departure Test and vaccination records</h3>
 <p>Introduced as a COVID-19 measure to facilitate the safe resumption of
-cross-border travel, HealthCerts is a set of open-source digital standards and schema used for issuing Pre-Departure Test results and vaccination certificates.
-Being in line with international standards and the Singapore government’s requirements, these digitally authenticated and endorsed travel health documents are recognised by both local and overseas authorities.
+cross-border travel, HealthCerts is a set of open-source digital standards and schema used for issuing Pre-Departure Test results and vaccination certificates.</p>
+<p>Being in line with international standards and the Singapore government’s
+requirements, these digitally authenticated and endorsed travel health documents are recognised by both local and overseas authorities.
 Hence, for travellers like you, they are an added form of assurance for a hiccup-free clearance procedure.</p>
 <h3>Why use HealthCerts?</h3>
 <p>In recent years, forged paper and digital certificates have become more
 prevalent.
 Powered by Notαrise, a platform that supports authentication and endorsement, HealthCerts is tamper-proof.
-It is also secure, and prevents unauthorised access.
+It is also secure and prevents unauthorised access.
 Furthermore, HealthCerts can be digitally stored or transmitted for an easy verification process by government officials.</p>
 <h3>How to use HealthCerts?</h3>